sebasfavaron/IG-Social-Graph-Tool/README.md

    1. From the server you just ran, you need to drag the bookmark link (Note: if you want to modify the bookmarklet see here[^1])
    2. Head to [instagram](https://www.instagram.com)
    3. Click the bookmarklet
-   4. Wait 15-20 seconds until it prompts you to download the json (TODO: add example json image or gif of the process)
+   4. (Optional) If you have a previous incomplete json, upload that on the box that appears.
+The script will continue where it left.
+If not, click close.
+   5. Wait until it finishes and downloads the json.
+You can use the console to see the progress
+   6. (Optional) If you want to remove followers only you follow from the data run [prune](./pruneSocialGraph.js) with the filename.
+It will return a new file without the lone followers
 3. Visualizing the data:
    1. Upload the recently downloaded json file using the "Upload" button
    2. Enjoy your own personal, interactive social graph!